Professor. Iroise Dumontheil is a Professor at the Department of Psychological Sciences at Birkbeck, University of London.

 One recent project completed by Prof. Dumontheil involved the collection of behavioural and genetic data from healthy children, adolescents and adults.
 The aim was to investigate whether genetic variants of the dopamine system can account for some of the individual differences in social cognition and cognitive control.
 While analysis of the child and adolescent data is ongoing, analysis of the adult data showed novel genetic associations between variation of two genes affecting dopamine levels and the manipulation of information about social traits (e.g. which of three of my friends is the happiest) (Dumontheil, Jensen et al., 2014), and the ability to resist distraction by faces showing fear or happiness (Kilford, Dumontheil et al., in press).

 Please see the list below for the most recent of Prof. Dumontheil’s publications.
 More information about Prof. Dumontheil’s including a more extensive publication list can be found here.
-Dr. Dumontheil’s Publications
+Prof. Dumontheil’s Publications

 - Kilford E*, Dumontheil I*, Wood NW, Blakemore S-J, Influence of COMT genotype and affective distractors on the processing of self-generated thought.
 Social Cognitive and Affective Neuroscience (in press).